mesh-market/mesh-market.github.io/whitepaper.md

     see in many developing countries.
 Be that as it may, such countries may turn out to be some of the best stages on which to demonstrate the power of decentralized markets for effecting positive social change.

     One criticism of the idea that mesh networks could make the internet impervious to control by dictators is that WIFI signals can be traced and individuals can be targeted even if the network is a mesh .
-This criticism would not apply to a network using OptiPulse's technology, since its point-to-point signals are not broadcast and would be very difficult to intercept.
+This criticism would not apply to point-to-point links, which we believe many next-generation internet technologies will be.

 ### Difficulties<a id="sec-2-2-2" name="sec-2-2-2"></a>